itzAmka/acronyms/README.md

    pnpm dev
    ```

 6. Open [http://localhost:3000](http://localhost:3000) with your API client testing tool to see the result.
+Alternatively, you can use the [Live Link](https://vast-teal-iguana-sari.cyclic.app) to test the API.

 ### Usage